c0deritter/typescript-coding-style/README.md

 # Coderitter Typescript coding style

+## Getting started

+All folders, which should not be corrected by the linter you have to put in the `.eslintignore` file.
+You can start the linter with `npm run lint` and you can fix all though linter fixable warnings with `npm run fix`.

+## Configurations

 **camelcase** :
 - every veriable, constant, class and method should be represented in camelcase
 - classes should thereby begin with a capital letter **ClassName**